West Palm Beach Criminal Defense Trial Lawyer(s)

 State Attorney Filing of Formal Charges

-Although you were arrested by the police with particular charges, it does not mean that the state attorney’s office will file formal charges against you.
-After arrest, a packet of information is given to a case filing attorney.
-The packet of information is the evidence the police used to justify the arrest.
-The case filing attorney is the prosecutor that is tasked with deciding whether to file the charges as they were presented by police, reduce the charges, increase the charge or decline (dismiss) the charges.
+Being arrested and charged by the police does not automatically mean that the State Attorney’s office will file formal charges.
+After an arrest, the police submit a packet of evidence used to justify the arrest to a case filing attorney.
+The case filing attorney is the prosecutor responsible for reviewing the evidence and deciding whether to file the charges as presented, reduce the charges, increase them, or decline to file altogether.

-Note: If the defendant is still in custody (jail) after 33 days, and no filing decision has been made the judge will release the Defendant on their own recognizance.
+If the defendant remains in custody and no filing decision is made within thirty-three days, the judge may release the defendant on their own recognizance.

 State Attorneys Offices has Sole Discretion to Bring Charges